-Map 13: Waste Management; Operating Landfills, Recovery and Recycling facilities and proposed Regional Landfill Site.
+Map 11: Waste Management; Operating Landfills, Recovery and Recycling facilities and proposed Regional Landfill Site.

-2.4.6.2 Key findings: Solid Waste Disposal
+2.4.5.2 Key findings: Solid Waste Disposal

-2.4.6.2.1 The strategic objectives of the CWDM relating to Waste Management places an emphasis on waste avoidance, waste reduction and waste disposal.
+2.4.5.2.1The strategic objectives of the CWDM relating to Waste Management places an emphasis on waste avoidance, waste reduction and waste disposal.
 Waste avoidance refers to avoiding materials of entering the waste stream e.g., by re-use, composting etc. Waste reduction refer to reducing the quantity of waste e.g. by doing recycling and waste disposal is defined as the storage, treatment or disposal of waste at licensed facilities.
 The CWDM IWMP highlights the fact that over the year's municipalities placed a greater emphasis on waste collection and disposal.
 The more sustainable approach of waste minimisation and reduction has been adopted recently.
 Municipalities will however have to shift to avoidance and reduction of waste rather than the disposal thereof.

-- 2.4.6.2.2 Public awareness and education remain an issue, in order to move towards waste avoidance and greater reduction, public awareness and education must be prioritised. - 2.4.6.2.3 A feasibility study compiled during 2021 determined costs for a) required total capital costs to develop Regional Landfill Site, b) estimated annual operational costs per municipality and c) capital cost requirement for closure & rehabilitation of existing disposal sites.
-Refer to tables, 15, 16 and 17. - 2.4.6.2.4 The absence of a regional land fill site for the western portion of the CWDM will have implications for waste disposal in the Stellenbosch municipal area since local waste disposal sites are close to reaching their life span.
-Drakenstein municipality's Waste to Energy programme might present opportunities for Stellenbosch municipality to dispose their waste. - 2.4.6.2.5 Municipalities must develop indigent policies.
-As indicated, indigent household figures for the entire district is 48 621 (MERO, 2020)
+2.4.5.2.2 Public awareness and education remain an issue, in order to move towards waste avoidance and greater reduction, public awareness and education must be prioritised.

+2.4.5.2.3 A feasibility study compiled during 2021 determined costs for a) required total capital costs to develop Regional Landfill Site, b) estimated annual operational costs per municipality and c) capital cost requirement for closure & rehabilitation of existing disposal sites.
+Refer to tables, 15, 16 and 17.

+2.4.5.2.4 The absence of a regional land fill site for the western portion of the CWDM will have implications for waste disposal in the Stellenbosch municipal area since local waste disposal sites are close to reaching their life span.
+Drakenstein municipality's Waste to Energy programme might present opportunities for Stellenbosch municipality to dispose their waste.

+2.4.5.2.5 Municipalities must develop indigent policies.
+As indicated, indigent household figures for the entire district are 48 621 (MERO, 2020.)

-FOCUS AREA: SOLID WASTE DISPOSAL STRATEGIES: 1.
+RESPONSIBILITY FOCUS AREA: SOLID WASTE DISPOSAL Category B Municipalities in partnership with the CWDM & PGWC 1.
 Develop waste reduction strategies.
 2. Prioritize public awareness in terms of waste reduction and avoidance.
 3. Develop a Regional Landfill site for the Western and Eastern portion of the CWDM area.
 If a Regional Landfill site for the Western Portion of the CWDM is not practical, then the stalled Drakenstein Municipal Waste to Energy Program must be continued.
 The mentioned program must absorb the waste generated on the Western portion of the CWDM.
 4. Investigate alternative technologies that can assist with the disposal of waste.

 PRIORITY: HIGH INDICATORS Has waste reduction strategies been developed and implemented?
-Has a regional landfill site been developed in the eastern portion of the CWDM?
-Has a regional landfill site been developed for the western portion of the CWDM?

-4. Has alternative technologies been a) investigated and b) applied in the CWDM, including the operational responsibilities of the category B municipalities.
+2. Has a regional landfill site been developed in the eastern portion of the CWDM?
+3. Has a regional landfill site been developed for the western portion of the CWDM?
+Has alternative technologies been a) investigated and b) applied in the CWDM, including the operational responsibilities of the category B municipalities.

-2.4.6.4 CWDM Implementation Plan: Solid Waste Disposal
+2.4.5.4 CWDM Implementation Plan: Solid Waste Disposal